KKeshav1101/Priority_Encoder/README.md

 # Priority_Encoder
-> A fullstack application mimicking a To-Do App but optimising it to improve productivity by predicting the relative importance of each task.<br>
+> A fullstack application mimicking a To-Do App but optimising it to improve productivity by predicting the relative importance of each task.
+> STATUS : Fully Functional Application now !!!
+Front-End Improvements incoming
 <br>
 <h3>Creators</h3>
 <ul>